OOI-RCA-APL/ceres/docs/getting-started.md

       separator: "\n"
 ```

-This section defines the "components" in our project.
-Components are configurable Python objects that work together to form a data collection system.
-They are the core building blocks of any Ceres project.
-We'll go into more detail later on.

 For now, we declare a component named `connection` as an instance of the standard, built-in component class `TCPConnection`, and provide it with some configuration via `arguments`.

-This component, globally addressed as `@connection`, will automatically bind to `localhost:4000`, splitting the incoming byte stream into separate messages by new-line.
-Each message will then be assigned a timestamp, associated with the `@connection` address, and stored in the database.
+This component, globally addressed as `@connection`, will automatically bind to `localhost:4000`, and split the incoming bytes into messages by new-line.
+Each message will be assigned a timestamp, associated with the `@connection` address, and finally, stored in the internal database.

-_If the component cannot connect to the host/port combination, or the connection is lost for some reason, it will attempt to reconnect automatically using an exponential backoff strategy._
+_If the component cannot connect to the host/port combination, or the connection is lost for some reason, it will attempt to reconnect automatically using an exponential backoff._

 #### Final